aaholmes/chess/README.md

 11. Null move pruning
 12. UCI protocol

-I believe that this will already be enough to make a pretty strong engine.
+I believe that this will already be enough to make an engine that's at least entertaining to play against.

 ## Goals for second version
 1. Time management
-2. Neural network evaluation function (DenseNet NNUE plus tapered Pesto)
+2. Endgame tablebases
 3. Opening book
-4. Endgame tablebases
+4. Parallel search
-5. Parallel search
+5. Neural network evaluation function (start by augmenting the tapered Pesto eval with a shallow neural network that just looks at king and pawn positions, since king safety and pawn structure are the Pesto eval's biggest weaknesses)

-If I get this far, the engine should be very strong.
+If I get this far, the engine should be very strong and we can start staging matches against early versions of other engines.

 ## Programming language
 We will use Rust for the first version.
-In the long term we may want to use Rust for the search, Python for the neural network, and Julia as a driver.
+When we start using neural networks, we may want to interface with either PyTorch or Julia.

 ## Credits
 Image generated using Canva